R4yGM/NorthKoreaScans/README.md

 ### File naming

-All the scans have a specific name to make them unique and differentiate to the other scans by including on the name the year, month, hour and country code of the VPS
+I named the files in a way that makes them easy to identify.
+The name includes the date, hour, and the country code of the VPS I used.

-Example : `2021-09-11_20_scan_SG.txt`
+Example: `2021-09-11_20_scan_SG.txt`

-on overall it's pretty self explanatory, it's just a normal date with at the end a country code which in this example is Singapore
+It's pretty self-explanatory: date first, then the country code (SG for Singapore in this case).

 ### VPS servers

-this repo contains scans that are made from vps servers situated in different countries that are : US,UK,SG,DE,NL
+I'm running these scans from VPS servers in a few different countries: United States (US), United Kingdom (UK), Singapore (SG), Germany (DE), and Netherlands (NL).

 ## Install all the scans